humaigo/humaigo/README.md

 1. Download `humaigo_setup.exe`
 2. Run the installer
 3. Follow the setup wizard
+4. Go to humaigo.com to get your licence and read the about
-4. Launch humaigo and start evolving!
+5. Launch Claude Desktop and start evolving!

 ## 🎯 Use Cases